sebiwtt/flaskriver/docs/API/Interface.md

 - Nothing

 ---
-The following method is not linked to any endpoint but instead it is used to link the methods mentioned above to the corresponding endpoints.
+The following method is not linked to any endpoint instead it is used to link the methods mentioned above to the corresponding endpoints.

 ### registerToApp()